 Mix throws with different textures and tosses them neatly to convey the casual look.

-Take hold of the corner of a throw and casual drape it over the corner, add cushions with multiple textures.
+Take hold of the corner of a throw and casual drape it over the corner, adding cushions with multiple textures.
 Compliment your sofa, with an array of assorted throws, why just have one when you can have more!
 This is designed as another trick to keep people guessing and can give off a relaxed and accidentally stylish look which many find aesthetically pleasing and comfortable.

 Over the Arm Look

-A less formal look – you can make this style more casual by folding your throw lengthwise into thirds, and then halve it in the other direction.
+A less formal look – you can make this style more casual by folding your throw lengthwise into thirds, and then having it in the other direction.
 This shorter throw can then be draped over the arm of the couch, and placed neatly where the fringe/tassels on the end deserve an artful drape to show off!